How to reload the Kimai cache system

 prod environment (which is always true unless you want to develop with Kimai) and you executed one

 of the following tasks within Kimai you need to reload its cache:

-Kimai not only caches configuration files, but also the list of installed bundles and many other informations which are time consuming to calculate and which should not be evaluated on every request.
+Kimai not only caches configuration files, but also the list of installed bundles and other information which are time-consuming to calculate and which should not be evaluated on every request.

 It might be necessary to execute these commands as webserver user, read the Installation docs for more details.

 Depending on your setup and the way you call the cache command, you have to fix directory permissions afterwards.

 You have to allow PHP (your webserver process) to write to